shibarjun/napari-findaureus/README.md

 <img src = https://github.com/shibarjun/napari-findaureus/blob/main/docs/napari-findaureus.png />
 </p>

 Findaureus is a tool designed to identify bacteria in infected bone tissue images obtained via Confocal Laser Scanning Microscopy (CLSM).
 This tool can be accessed independently [here](https://github.com/shibarjun/Findaureus).
-Recently, Findaureus has been integrated as a plugin for napari.
+Findaureus has been integrated as a plugin for napari.
 In addition to its bacteria-locating algorithm, the napari viewer provides improved visualization features, in 2D and 3D perspectives.

 ----------------------------------
 ## Installation